craig-ludington/blobber/INSTALL.md

 We know how to do this from the REPL, but we're still figuring out how to do it from the command-line.

+Here are the steps:

+* cd blobber/ (or wherever you put it when you did "git clone")
+* lein repl
+* At the lein REPL (remember,the prompt is "user=>"):
+** (use 'blobber.core)
+** (start)

+There's a shell script in the blobber/ directory called
+* test-with-curl

+That script will create files in $HOME/blobs/ -- you can over-ride that by setting the BLOBBER_ROOT_DIRECTORY environment variable to something else.

+For example:

+* export BLOBBER_ROOT_DIRECTORY=/tmp/myblobs/

+If you don't want to run on port 8080 (the default):

+* export BLOBBER_LISTEN_PORT=9001

+If you want to stop the Blobber service, just press Control-D in the repl.

+Later we'll tell you how to launch Blobber as a daemon process.